Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 But hold up — if you’re thinking about applying, this guide should be your first stop.
-In fact, several people we’ve interviewed for this guide told us they’d used it as part of their own (successful) application processes.
+In fact, several people we’ve interviewed for this piece told us they’d used it as part of their own successful application processes.

-To give you the best shot, we’ve spoken to the people who have applied, interviewed, and gotten the gig at the end of it.
-We’re not just looking at the application process, but also what life’s really like in the job, so you can understand how it might work for you.
+To give you the best shot, we’ve spoken to people who have applied, interviewed, and landed the gig at the end of it.
+We’re not just looking at the application process, but also what life is really like in the job, so you can understand how it might work for you.

 If you’re on the scheme yourself, we’d love to hear from you to add to this guide — we’re always looking to update, improve, and help encourage more applications.